 Myth 5: LinkedIn is a job site

 No, LinkedIn is not a job site.
 It is a business and professional networking site.
-It is a skills development and learning site.
+LinkedIn is a skills development and learning site.
 It is a content sharing platform.
-It is much more than just a job site.
+LinkedIn is much more than just a job site.

 Great sales professionals and networkers would vouch for the effectiveness of this wonderful platform.
 There is no other platform where you can directly contact decision makers to sell your product and service.
 I could go to the extent of saying that LinkedIn is all some product and service categories need for sales and marketing.